jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/console/teleops.rst

 Note that "ecm-teleop" requires an ECM.
 This feature is available in version 1.6.0 and above.

-For release **1.6** and above, there is a new scope for tele-operation components called "configure-parameter".
+For release **1.6** and above, there is a new scope for teleoperation components called "configure-parameter".
 In this scope, one can define the teleoperation scale, misc. thresholds and other configuration parameters.
 For example, if one wants to disable all jaw motions: